Skip to content

 Volcanic activity in Iceland

 Iceland is considered very geologically active which means that earthquakes and volcanic eruptions are frequent in these parts.
 Keep in mind that Iceland is the top of the Mid-Atlantic Ridge and thus technically one big divergent plate boundary.
-These two tectonic plates, the North American and Eurasian plates, are slowly drifting apart, by approx. 2 cm a year and this rift is visible in a number of places in Iceland, most famously at Þingvellir National Park.
+These two tectonic plates, the North American and Eurasian plates, are slowly drifting apart by approximately 2 cm a year and this rift is visible in a number of places in Iceland, most famously at Þingvellir National Park.
 This tension of the plates causes a lot of seismic activity, particularly in the southwest of Iceland and the highlands.

 How many volcanoes are there in Iceland?